bebatut-slides/2020/14_07_ismb/slides.md

 Note:
 - Sam
-- All of the data, for every GTN tutorial, is synced across all three official usegalaxy.* instances (US, EU, AU).
+- All of the data, for every GTN tutorials, synced across all 3 official usegalaxy.* instances (US, EU, AU).
 - This is automatically updated every 2 weeks
+- Decide to use the european Galaxy server

 ----
-### Infrastructure for Galaxy training
+### Giving Galaxy training
 #### Training Infrastructure as a Service (TiaaS)

 ![](images/tiaas.svg) <!-- .element width="70%" -->